massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

 #### Review

-In this exercise, you created a web app in Azure and then deployed your ASP.NET Core web application to Web Apps by using the Azure CLI and Apache Kudu zip file deployment utility.
+In this exercise, you created a web app in Azure and then deployed your ASP.NET web application to Web Apps by using the Azure CLI and Apache Kudu zip file deployment utility.

 ### Exercise 2: Build a front-end web application by using Azure Web Apps